Skip to main content

 Visual Arts & First Nations (upper primary)

-Join the National Portrait Gallery for an engaging 45-minute online session where upper primary students explore the NAIDOC theme The Next Generation: Strength, Vision & Legacy.
+Join the National Portrait Gallery for an engaging 45 minute On Demand session to explore this year's NAIDOC theme The Next Generation: Strength, Vision & Legacy.
+For students aged 8 to 12.

 Shelley Ware with Albert and Vincent, 2024.
 Vincent Namatjira OAM